zagui440s/personalCP/1-Js-Py-Intro/1-installfest/installfest-cli.md

   - or type `q!` to quit without saving
   - Like I said, extremely awkward.
 Some love it but I avoid it like the plague.

-#### Others Worth Mentioning (Non-essential)

-- `echo <string_to_echo>`

-  - Will literally 'echo' whatever you write to it to the terminal output.
-This seems useless but you will see the utlity in a moment.

-- `sort <filename>`

-  - Sort lines of a given file by alphabetical order.

-- `find <string_to_match>`

-  - Will search a directory recursively for a matching file/folder name, and if found print the found file/folder (and it's contents if it is a folder).

-- `grep <string_to_match>`

-  - Like `find` but will search the contents of files as well.
-This becomes very powerful when combined with regular expressions, but that is an advanced topic we won't get into for the moment.

-- `man <command_name>`

-  - Everything you have seen up until now are essential navigation commands, but there are many more. `man` means 'manual' and is a quick way to see what an unknown command does.
-That said, at this point in history the internet is usually a better resource (specifically [ExplainShell](https://explainshell.com/)).

 #### Operators (Non-essential)

 - `*` aka wilcards